samirdev2019/toDo-co/CONTRIBUTING.md

 If you want to change some dependencies, here are the rules:

--  Don't add support for a version lower than the current one.
+*  Don't add support for a version lower than the current one.
--  Don't change the highest supported version to a lower one.
+*  Don't change the highest supported version to a lower one.

 ##### Legacy branches

 Legacy branches are **NOT** supported at all.
 Any submitted Pull Request will be immediately closed.

-Core team members *may* cherry-pick some fixes from the stable branch to the legacy one if it's really needed and if the legacy one is not too old (~less than one month).
+Core team members *may* cherry*pick some fixes from the stable branch to the legacy one if it's really needed and if the legacy one is not too old (~less than one month).

 #### The commit message